mdn/content/files/en-us/web/api/service_worker_api/index.md

 - Client-side compiling and dependency management of CoffeeScript, less, CJS/AMD modules, etc. for development purposes.
 - Hooks for background services.
 - Custom templating based on certain URL patterns.
-- Performance enhancements, for example pre-fetching resources that the user is likely to need in the near future, such as the next few pictures in a photo album.
+- Performance enhancements, for example, pre-fetching resources that the user is likely to need soon, such as the next few pictures in a photo album.
 - API mocking.

-In the future, service workers will be able to do a number of other useful things for the web platform that will bring it closer towards native app viability.
+In the future, service workers will be able to do several other useful things for the web platform that will bring it closer to native app viability.
 Interestingly, other specifications can and will start to make use of the service worker context, for example:

 - [Background synchronization](https://github.com/WICG/background-sync): Start up a service worker even when no users are at the site, so caches can be updated, etc.
 - [Reacting to push messages](/en-US/docs/Web/API/Push_API): Start up a service worker to send users a message to tell them new content is available.